hibaa8/TSS2026-LunarLions/README.md

 | -------------- |
 | Variable # of bytes |

 These are the commands you can send to the server to fetch the telemetry data as JSON files.
-They directly correspond to the JSON files in `frontend/data`, and will be listed as such.
-Please note that the response from the UDP socket will be in byte format and you will need to convert it back to a human readable JSON format.
+They directly correspond to the JSON files in `/data` folder in the root directory, and will be listed as such.
+Please note that the response from the UDP socket will be in byte format and you will need to convert it back to a human readable JSON format for processing.

 | Command number | Referenced .json file          |
 | -------------- | ------------------------------ |